wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-chrome-get-started.md

    	![][19]

-5. Enter your **Notification Hub Name** and the **DefaultListenSharedAccessSignature** that you obtained from the Azure Management Portal earlier, and click **Register with Azure Notification Hub**.
+5. Enter your **Notification Hub Name** and the **DefaultListenSharedAccessSignature** that you obtained from the portal earlier, and click **Register with Azure Notification Hub**.
 You must see the message **Notification Hub Registration successful!** and the details of the registration response, which contains the Azure Notification Hubs registration ID.

    	![][20]